lynnlangit/gcp-essentials/0_setup_and_iam/0a_setup/2_GCP-Enterprise-Setup.md

 ### Identity

-- Determine your identity store (G Suite, Federated Active Directory...)
+- Determine your **identity store** (G Suite, Federated Active Directory...)
     - Create a new domain or use Cloud Identity
-- Create a new GCP Organization
+- Create a new **GCP Organization**
-- Determine membeship of Super Admins Group
+    - Determine membeship of **Super Admins** Group
     - Create Folders (optional) or Projects
-- Determine membership in Project Admins Groups
+    - Determine membership in **Project Admins** Groups
-- Populate 'Essential Contacts' for the project (in 'IAM & Admin')
+    - Populate 'Essential Contacts' for the each project (in 'IAM & Admin')

 ### Billing and Support
 - Create a billing account using invoiced-based, business billing